Decision-theoretic MPC: Motion Planning with Weighted Maneuver Preferences Under Uncertainty: Related Work

-Several works use reachability analysis to navigate safely under occlusions \cite{orzechowski2018tackling, debada2020occlusion, sanchez2022foresee}.
-An alternative approach is to leverage formal verification for verifying the presence of a collision-free fallback maneuver until the next planning instance \cite{petti2005safe}.
-If the next planning instance cannot ensure safety, the system executes the previously planned fallback maneuver.
-This strategy is often referred to as \textit{fail-safe} motion planning \cite{magdici2016fail}.
-A more appropriate approach is to couple the verification of a feasible fallback plan with optimal motion planning.
-One way to cope with such scenario uncertainties is to integrate the fallback maneuver as a constraint in the numerical optimization problem \cite{tas2018limited}.
-The work covers driving scenarios with uncertain position and speed measurements, and impaired field-of-view.
+The work presented in \cite{tas2018limited} covers driving scenarios with uncertain position and speed measurements, and occlusions.
 The feasibility of an emergency braking maneuver is ensured amidst these uncertainties by using chance-constraints.
 Another work takes a similar approach, but instead of addressing uncertainties, it decouples longitudinal and lateral planning to use lateral swerve maneuvers as a fallback \cite{pek2018failsafe}.
 A subsequent work extends this method by considering measurement uncertainties and ensuring safety through chance-constraints \cite{brudigam2021stochastic}.

-Yet another work focuses on slippery roads and planned fallback maneuvers using a cost function different from the one used for defining optimal motion.
-This allows the researchers to address uncertainties in road surface friction efficiently \cite{alsterda2019contingency}.
-A different work concentrates on performing the decision branching at arbitrary times in the planning horizon \cite{oliveira2023interaction}.
+Another line of work plans multiple maneuvers simultaneously.
+These approaches analyze the scene-wide modes and create \textit{contingency} trajectories for each scenario.
+While the cost function can be identical for all maneuvers, it is also possible to use a separate cost function for the maneuvers.
+For instance, one work applies this approach to fallback maneuvers on slippery roads \cite{alsterda2019contingency}.
+Another similar approach is to perform the decision \emph{branching} at arbitrary times in the planning horizon \cite{chen2022interactive, oliveira2023interaction, gaetan2024scenario}.
+While these approaches cover uncertainties within a single maneuver class and plan trajectories accordingly, they do not address the probability of choosing one scenario or branch over the others.